 Using the Console

-- In the Instances list, select the instance you want to attach the boot volume to.
+- Click the instance that you want to reattach the boot volume to.

 Using the API

 To attach a volume to an instance, use the following operation: